-The Group manages its interest rate risk by having a balanced portfolio of fixed and variable rate loans and borrowings.
-Interest on financial instruments having floating rates is re-priced at intervals of less than one year and interest on financial instruments having fixed rates is fixed until the maturity of the instrument.
+Interest on financial instruments having floating rates is re-priced at intervals of less than one year.
 Other than commercial and overall business conditions, the Group's exposure to market risk for changes in interest rate environment relates mainly to its borrowing from financial institutions.